 As individuals, we also can contribute to preventing climate change.
 If all of us can change our lifestyle a little bit, that will be a huge contribution to saving our planet.

 The world should be developed.
 We cannot stop that from happening.
 As well, sustainability is also important.
 The relationship between our planet and development must be sustainable.
-From step into a more sustainable lifestyle instead of this aggressive, harmful lifestyle and having more sustainable development goals, will be more than enough to save our planet.
+Step into a more sustainable lifestyle instead of this aggressive, harmful lifestyle, and having more sustainable development goals, will be more than enough to save our planet.

 Ase.tufts.edu - NASA's Cosmos.